rohanx64/rohanx64/README.md

 # 👋 Hi, im Rohan
 ## Im currently pursuing BSCS in IBA Karachi
 ### Im generally interested in systems design, software engineering and game development
-### i also work as a digital artist in my spare time
+### I also work as a digital artist in my spare time

 <!---